Zoomicon/FoscamController/Readme.txt

     private const string USERNAME = "username";
     private const string PASSWORD = "password";
 change to camera username and password respectively

+* Note:
+When using FOSCAMHDCAMERA, the VLC libraries have to be placed in a "LibVlc" subfolder, located in the same folder as the application executable (the bin\Debug folder when using Visual Studio).
+Can override that path using an optional parameter passed to FoscamHDVideo class constructor (there is also an extra optional parameter at that class for VLC options) That subfolder can be copied from the repository available at http://github.com/birbilis/xZune.Vlc

 Change History